How does a freshmen get on Academic Warning?

 How do I know whether or not I am on Warning?

-Students can check on the SAFARI system.
+Students can check their status in MyCWU.
 They will also receive a letter instructing them to come to the Academic Recovery Program.
 The letter tells the student when and where the program is to be held.
 Parents are not usually notified.

 What happens after I get on Warning?